By Melissa Hunter Gurney

 By Huang Guosheng

-This morning those who celebrated last night’s Middle Autumn Festival still tasted the balanced deliciousness of moon cake on their lips, though the moon had been hidden in heavy clouds because of the typhoon and rain.
+This morning those who celebrated last night’s Mid-Autumn Festival still tasted the remaining deliciousness of moon cake on their lips, though the moon had been hidden in heavy clouds because of the typhoon and rain.

 In the hall of the ancestral house of Zhou Haonan, at Nawu Town, the western Canton Province, Haonan’s mother E’shen slept silently.
 Her corpse had been dressed in the fancy blue clothes Haonan had chosen for her.
 Her eyes and mouth were closed; her face was made-up and her white hair was well combed.
 Her expression was so calm and peaceful that Haonan felt she was just still asleep.